-- From 11-12, there will be a sensory story delivered to the group.
-This will provide these children with opportunities to explore a range of sensory inputs whilst also providing an engaging backdrop for language acquisition and social interaction. - From 12 until 12:30, the children will sit together, amongst peers, to eat their lunches where again, social interaction will be modelled and encouraged by the trained Infinity Hub staff accompanying them. - From 2-3, the children will return to the Hub where they will engage in 1:1 interventions based on the targets selected by their class teacher, sensory play and nurturing activities aimed to boost self-confidence, self-esteem, social understanding and communication skills.
+- Each morning, there will be a sensory story delivered to the group.
+This will provide these children with opportunities to explore a range of sensory inputs whilst also providing an engaging backdrop for language acquisition and social interaction. - From 12 until 12:30, the children will sit together to eat their lunches where again, social interaction will be modelled and encouraged by the trained Infinity Hub staff accompanying them. - Throughout the morning, dinnertime and afternoon, the children will periodically access the sensory garden.
+This aids social interaction, regulation and sensory input. - Attention Autism sessions are delivered throughout the week to aid the development of social interaction, shared attention, joint attention and concentration skills. - Personalised learning experiences are delivered in small groups or on a 1:1 basis.
+The learning for these children is planned for by the SENDCo. - Dedicated INSPIRE sessions and Sports Day events happen for the children in the Infinity Hub too